The Important Role of Protein in Diabetes Management

 More than required protein intake can also cause kidney hyperfiltration, leading to an increased glomerular filtration rate than normal values.
 Implement portion control and rely on high-quality protein sources for optimal kidney function.

-Health Drinks for Diabetes
+Nutrition solutions for Diabetes

 Drinking water dilutes the amount of sugar in the bloodstream and eventually helps to regulate blood sugar levels.
 Here are a few healthy drinks people with diabetes can count on: